jncc/topcat/README.md

 * `ICACLS e:\catalogue-deployments\Live\RavenDB\Web /grant "IIS AppPool\Catalogue.Data.Live":F`
 * C:\Windows\System32\inetsrv\config\applicationHost.config ensure startMode="AlwaysRunning". `<add name="Catalogue.Data.Live" managedRuntimeVersion="v4.0" startMode="AlwaysRunning" />`

-When creating a new database instance, the **Versioning bundle** needs to be enabled.
+When deploying a new database instance, the **Versioning bundle** needs to be enabled.

 The Catalogue.Data.dll must be copied into Raven/Analyzers folder because RavenDB needs to be able to load the custom Lucene analyzer we use.